magicmark/Transparification/README.md

 ## TODO: ##
+- Find a source to ease curation of content
 - Make it so the server returns a complete list of site data every so often (maybe)
 - Hash/encode site hostnames in some way
 - Add 'parents' for sites to enable recursive checking